EternalFr0st/cloud-labs/1-setup-infra/README.md

 ### Add Security group to Load balancer

-Go to Ports in Subnet and add th.e same security group for the servers to the Load balancer (Octavia)
+Go to Ports in Subnet and add the same security group for the servers to the Load balancer (Octavia)

 ### Verify the setup